alpacamybags118/terratest-talk-code/README.md

 # Terratest Talk Code Examples

 Code examples that are part of my Testing Infrastructure Automaticlly Using Terratest talk.
-Here is a breakdown of each example
+Below is a breakdown of each example

 ## simple-aws-test